DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/40 Filtering and Searching/4 Filter Panel with Filter Builder.md

 ---

 If a user changes the filter expression in the filter panel or filter builder, the changes are reflected in the [filter row](/concepts/05%20Widgets/TreeList/40%20Filtering%20and%20Searching/1%20Filter%20Row.md '/Documentation/Guide/UI_Components/TreeList/Filtering_and_Searching/#Filter_Row') and [header filter](/concepts/05%20Widgets/TreeList/40%20Filtering%20and%20Searching/2%20Header%20Filter.md '/Documentation/Guide/UI_Components/TreeList/Filtering_and_Searching/#Header_Filter'), and vice versa.
-Set the [filterSyncEnabled](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/filterSyncEnabled.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#filterSyncEnabled') option to **false** to disable this synchronization.
+Set the [filterSyncEnabled](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/filterSyncEnabled.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#filterSyncEnabled') property to **false** to disable this synchronization.
 In this case, the filter panel remains synchronized with the filter builder.

 ---
 #####jQuery